ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_exercises.rst

     .. tabbed:: ch11ex8t

         .. tab:: Question

             This code is supposed to make the picture completely black; however, it is taking forever when it should only take a few seconds.
 Fix the code (without adding anything new) so that it runs in a few seconds.

             .. activecode::  ch11ex8q
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("motorcycle.jpg")

+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for p in pixels:
+                    # STEP 4: GET THE DATA
                     r = p.getRed()
                     b = p.getBlue()
                     g = p.getGreen()
+                    # STEP 5: MODIFY THE COLOR
                     p.setRed(0)
                     p.setGreen(0)
                     p.setBlue(0)
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                    # STEP 7: SHOW THE RESULT
                     win = ImageWin(img.getWidth(),img.getHeight())
                     img.draw(win)

         .. tab:: Answer

 	        The last two lines should be outside the for loop.

             .. activecode::  ch11ex8a
                 :nocodelens:

+                # STEP 1: USE THE IMAGE LIBRARY
 		        from image import *
+                # STEP 2: PICK THE IMAGE
                 img = Image("motorcycle.jpg")

+                # STEP 3: LOOP THROUGH THE PIXELS
                 pixels = img.getPixels()
                 for p in pixels:
+                    # STEP 4: GET THE DATA
                     r = p.getRed()
                     b = p.getBlue()
                     g = p.getGreen()
+                    # STEP 5: MODIFY THE COLOR
                     p.setRed(0)
                     p.setGreen(0)
                     p.setBlue(0)
+                    # STEP 6: UPDATE THE IMAGE
                     img.updatePixel(p)
+                # STEP 7: SHOW THE RESULT
                 win = ImageWin(img.getWidth(),img.getHeight())
                 img.draw(win)

         .. tab:: Discussion

             .. disqus::